Greenwavemonster/Compare-two-CSV/README.md

 About the PowerShell-Script:
 ------------------
-We (me & three friends) had to create this for a project work at our school.
+We (me & three friends) had to create this for a project at our school.

 *Functionality:*